sganz/yii2-advanced-api-template/README.md

 - Password strength validation and strength meter.
 - All functionalities of default advanced template are included in this template.
 - Code is heavily commented out.
 - New API support with simple versioning.
-The folder structure is similar to the backend with some UI code and related remove
+The folder structure is similar to the backend with some UI code and related directories removed

 Installation